Interesting Facts about Mohawk Indians

 - Fact 24 - the Mohawks terrified their enemies due to the violent and brutal way in which they waged war.
 Their religious beliefs demanded the roasting and consumption of their enemies in an effort to appease their god

-We have included a selection of trivia and interesting facts about Mohawk Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Mohawk Indians which we hope will be of help with homework.
 Most of these interesting facts about Mohawk Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Mohawk Native Americans and info will help you increase your knowledge on the subject of Mohawk Native Americans.
+Many of these interesting and random pieces of information and fun facts about Mohawk Indians and info will help you increase your knowledge on the subject of Mohawk Indians.